The translation of this document is outdated.

 [19 May 2011]

-Provisions of an Agreement and the Codes of Conduct
+Conditions of a Contract and the Codes of Conduct

-(1) The service provider has the obligation to ensure that
+(1) A service provider has the obligation to ensure that

-service recipients may become acquainted with the provisions of
+service recipients may become acquainted with the terms and

-(2) The service provider has the obligation to provide
+(2) A service provider has the obligation to provide

-information on the codes of good service providing practice or
+information on the codes of good service provision practice or

-any other voluntary codes of behaviour or ethics which they
+any other voluntary codes of conduct or ethics which they comply

-comply with and the information on how to become acquainted with
+with and the information on how to become acquainted with these

 (3) The requirements specified in Paragraph two of this